dd86k/ddgtk4/README.md

 - Does not offer OOP wrappers.
 - GDK and GSK bindings are missing.
 - Windows dependencies are a bit messy.
-  - MSYS2 does not offer WebKitGTK binaries for Windows.
+  - WebKitGTK is generally unavailable on Windows.
+MSYS2 does not offer binaries.

 Requirements:
 - D compiler.